Improved global stability bounds for two-dimensional plane Poiseuille flow: Results and discussion

 To hone in on a minimal mode set leading to an improvement on energy stability, let $L=3$ and consider a $\Rey>\Rey_E\approx87.6$.
 As seen in Figure \ref{fig:EnergyEVP}, the $(1,1)$ mode is the only one leading to energy growth (this is true up to $\Rey\approx124$), so it \emph{must} be in $\mathscr U_m$ (and will lead to $\kappa<0$).
-Now, to have linear stability within $\mathscr U_m$, there needs to be another mode that linearly interacts and stabilises the $(1,1)$ modes.
+Now, to have linear stability within $\mathscr U_m$, there needs to be another mode that linearly interacts and stabilises the $(1,1)$ modes, so that, at the very least, the corresponding nondiagonal entry $\mathsfbi{L}_{ij}$ is nonzero (see \eqref{eq:LNtensors}).
 All modes of the form $(n,k)$ for $n\neq1$ are naturally orthogonal with the $(1,1)$ modes, so they do not linearly couple, and, because of different parity, the same is true for the $(1,k)$ modes for even $k$.
-Thus, the first modes that linearly couple with the $(1,1)$ modes are the $(1,3)$ modes, which are fortunately enough to linearly stabilise them (see $\mathsfbi{L}$ in \eqref{eq:LNtensors}).
+Thus, the first modes that linearly couple with the $(1,1)$ modes are the $(1,3)$ modes, which are fortunately enough to linearly stabilise them.
 Lastly, we add the $(0,0)$ mode as well, yielding the minimal $5$-mode set $\mathscr U_5$.
-The $(0,k)$ modes, which always have decreasing energy, do not interact linearly with the other modes, but they do, however, couple nonlinearly (through the quadratic tensor $\mathsfbi N$ \eqref{eq:LNtensors}), representing a genuinely nonlinear effect, typically stabilising, which appears to be necessary to obtain nontrivial quartic Lyapunov global stability certificates (this claim is due to methodic experimentation with both the full system and the truncated system obtained when the tail is ignored).
+The $(0,k)$ modes, which always have decreasing energy, do not interact linearly with the other modes, but they do, however, couple nonlinearly (through the quadratic tensor $\mathsfbi N$ in \eqref{eq:LNtensors}), representing a genuinely nonlinear effect, typically stabilising, which appears to be necessary to obtain nontrivial quartic Lyapunov global stability certificates.
+This claim is due to methodical experimentation with both the full system and the truncated system obtained when the tail is ignored.
 The discussion of the larger mode sets is continued below after looking at the initial results.